Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 The key differences between co-debtor, guarantor, and policy

-To summarize it clearly: the co-debtor and the joint guarantor are practically the same thing in Colombian practice — a natural person who assumes the debt if the tenant defaults, with no direct cost to the tenant but with a high barrier to obtaining one.
+To summarize clearly: the co-debtor and the joint and several guarantor are practically the same in Colombian practice — a natural person who assumes the debt if the tenant defaults, with no direct cost to the tenant but with a high barrier to obtain.
 The policy replaces that person with an insurance company, has a monthly cost for the tenant, but is easier to obtain if you qualify by income.

 The protection they offer the landlord is comparable.
 The real difference is in practicality: getting a co-debtor with local real estate who is willing to sign can take weeks or prove impossible.
 The policy is processed in days if you have the documents and the required income profile.

-Another point that few people mention: the policy also covers the costs of the eviction process, which in Colombia can cost between $800,000 and $2,000,000 COP or more depending on the lawyer and the complexity.
-The co-debtor is responsible for the owed rent, but legal expenses are a different story — they are not automatically covered by the co-debtor's signature.
+Another point few people mention: the insurance policy also covers the costs of the eviction process, which in Colombia can cost between $800,000 and $2,000,000 COP or more depending on the lawyer and the complexity.
+The co-debtor is responsible for the owed rent, but legal expenses are another story—they are not automatically covered by the co-debtor's signature.

-Which one should you ask for if you are a landlord?
+Which one should you ask for if you are an owner?

-It depends on the local market and the profile of the tenant you want to attract.
+It depends on the local market and the type of tenant you want to attract.
 In large, competitive cities like Bogotá, Medellín, or Cali, insisting only on a co-debtor with local real estate will cost you time and good candidates.
-Many excellent tenants — young professionals, families with stable incomes, Colombians returning from abroad, foreigners with employment contracts — do not have a relative with registered property in the city.
+Many excellent tenants—young professionals, families with stable income, Colombians returning from abroad, foreigners with a work contract—do not have a relative with registered property in the city.
 If you demand only that option, you are dismissing them for no reason.

 The policy is an equally solid guarantee from a financial point of view, and sometimes better: the insurance company has guaranteed solvency, while an individual co-debtor may have assets on paper but trouble liquidating them when needed.
 If the tenant has solid income and qualifies for a policy, that in practice is a better indicator of solvency than having a relative with real estate.

 A combination that creates unnecessary friction: asking for a co-debtor AND a policy at the same time.
-It is double security for the same risk, and many good tenants will simply go look for another apartment.
-If you have doubts, ask for the policy — it is easier to verify and safer in case of collection.
+It is a double guarantee for the same risk, and many good tenants will simply go look for another apartment.
+If you have doubts, ask for the policy—it is easier to verify and more secure in case of collection.

-If you don't have a co-debtor and don't qualify for the policy
+If you do not have a co-debtor or do not qualify for the policy

-This is the most difficult situation, but it is not a dead end.
+This is the most difficult situation, but it is not a dead end either.
 There are options that work, especially when you deal directly with the owner without intermediaries.

-Months in advance: offering two or three months of rent in advance (in addition to the normal deposit) can convince an owner to rent directly.
+Months in advance: offering two or three months of rent in advance (in addition to the normal deposit) can convince an owner who rents directly.
 The law does not require it, but offering it voluntarily is perfectly valid.
 For the owner, it is a concrete sign of solvency and good faith.

-Extended deposit: the legal limit for a rental deposit in Colombia is two months' rent.
+Extended deposit: the legal cap for a rent deposit in Colombia is two months' rent.
 If the tenant voluntarily proposes a three-month deposit as an additional guarantee, many direct owners accept it.

-Employment reference letters: for owners who rent without a real estate agency, a letter from the employer with a letterhead, stamp, and signature can carry more weight than one might think.
-It is not a legal guarantee, but it builds trust when the tenant has no local history.
+Employment reference letters: for owners who rent without a real estate agency, a letter from the employer on letterhead with a stamp and signature can carry more weight than one might think.
+It is not a legal guarantee, but it creates trust when the tenant has no local history.

 The key in these cases is to look for owners who rent directly.
-Real estate agencies generally have a standard checklist that they do not deviate from — if you do not meet the exact requirements, the conversation ends there.
+Real estate agencies usually have a standard checklist they do not deviate from—if you do not meet the exact requirements, the conversation ends there.
 Direct owners have more autonomy to evaluate reasonable alternatives.
 Platforms like Colombia Move allow you to find owners who list directly, without going through a real estate agency.

-At Colombia Move, you find owners who rent directly — no real estate agency, no commission.
+On Colombia Move you find owners who rent directly—no real estate agency, no commission.
 You can filter by city, neighborhood, and property type.

-❓ What is the real difference between a co-debtor (codeudor) and a guarantor (fiador) in Colombia?
+❓ What is the real difference between a co-debtor and a guarantor in Colombia?

 In legal theory, the guarantor may have the benefit of excussion (the owner must collect from the tenant first before going after the guarantor).
-In the real practice of the residential rental market, a 'joint guarantor' (fiador solidario) or 'joint co-debtor' (codeudor solidario) is almost always requested, which implies exactly the same responsibility.
+In the real-world residential rental market, 'joint guarantor' (fiador solidario) or 'joint co-debtor' (codeudor solidario) are almost always requested, which imply exactly the same responsibility.
 The technical distinction exists in the Civil Code but is rarely applied in everyday rental contracts.

 ❓ How much does rental insurance cost in Colombia?